The Making of a Flight Engineer

 |Avro 707B||Vickers Valiant

-This Valiant was early generation identifiable by the main gear tandem configuration, which folded sideways towards the fuselage.
-Later Valiants used side-by-side wheels that folded rearwards into a pod.
+This Valiant’s tandum landing gear folded sideways towards the fuselage.
+The sole B.Mk.2 variant used side-by-side wheels that folded aft into pods.

 Part 2.
 Back Stateside – C-119s from Miami to Greenland